mathgmc/ChatGPT_API_Study/README.md

 ### classifier.py

 Script that classifies some product in one of the predefined categories and describe the category, generating 3 responses.
-On this code we play with a few OpenAI parameters like temperature, max_tokens and n.
+On this code we play with a dynamic prompt and some OpenAI parameters like temperature, max_tokens and n.